-mother] attempts to exclude [the father] from the child's life.
+The First Department too, in Renee B. v.
+Michael B., reversed a Family Court that refused to transfer custody from the mother to the father.
+"It has been shown that [the mother] attempts to exclude [the father] from the child's life.
 The Clinical Director and the psychiatrist who met with all concerned believe that, if awarded custody, she will continue to do so.
-Such acts are 'so inconsistent with the best interests of the children as to, per se, raise a strong probability that the mother is unfit to act as custodial parent."296
+Such acts are 'so inconsistent with the best interests of the children as to, per se, raise a strong probability that the mother is unfit to act as custodial parent."

 R.B. v.
-S.B.297 involved a father who had strong relationship with his son until the commencement of the divorce action.
+S.B. involved a father who had strong relationship with his son until the commencement of the divorce action.
 Thereafter the mother embarked on a "vindictive and relentless" "crusade" to alienate the child from his father.
 She told the father, in the son's presence, that he would never see his son again without her present, "because all you do is lie.
 And my son will not be subjected to a liar and a cheat and a thief and embezzler."
-She told the father that she wanted the son to hate his "f-guts."
+She told the father that she wanted the son to hate his "f- guts."
 Needless to say, the son stopped speaking to his father for nearly four years.
 In one letter, he told his father that: